mrmcc3/vibing-dev/blog/why-apex.md

 Another issue with storing records in a system designed for mutable state is that it's not only possible but easy to change the past.
-As developers, we write bugs all the time, We'll inevitably change things that shouldn't be changed.
+As developers, we write bugs all the time.
+We'll inevitably change things that shouldn't be changed.
 Backups might help, but what if it goes unnoticed?
 An archival system designed for information mitigates this risk.